shnarazk/tree-sitter-bqn/README.md

 3. Phase3: shaping -- modifiers
 4. Phase4: tedious -- untyped blocks
 5. Phase5: 'Quite tedious' -- fix errors, give up a better grammar
-6. Release 0.1.0
+6. Release 0.1.0 -- provide misc queries
+7. Release 0.2.0 -- better textobjects and auto indents

 # A configuration for Helix

 Are you a [Helix](https://helix-editor.com/) user?
-Then try (I'm making a PR nwo):
+Then try:

-1. add the following to your $CONFIG/helix/languages.toml
+1. Add the following to your $CONFIG/helix/languages.toml

 ```toml
 [[language]]